-The Group considers financial assets no longer subject to the above conditions or indicators to have recovered from default and reclassifies them from stage 3 to stage 1 or 2, as appropriate, if the criteria identifying elevated credit risk are met.
+The Group considers financial assets recovered if the above-mentioned conditions or indicators are no longer met and reclassifies them from stage 3 to stage 1, or stage 2 if the criteria of increased credit risk are met.
 All of the following conditions must be met for reclassification from stage 3:

-- none of the conditions and indicators for default (see above) have been present for at least 3 months; - the receivable or part thereof is fewer than 30 days past due for at least 3 months; - the debtor's behaviour and financial situation indicate that the debtor will continue to be able to repay its debts; - where the reason for default is restructuring, reclassification is possible, at the earliest, 1 year after the last of the following: (a) the extension of restructuring measures; (b) the date of default; (c) the end of the grace period specified in the terms of the restructuring.
-In addition, the following conditions must be met: - the client has made a significant payment/repayment with respect to the original repayment plan; - payments are made regularly according to the repayment schedule.
+• none of the above indicators for default has been met for at least 3 months;

+- the receivable or part thereof has been less than 30 days past due for at least 3 months; - the debtor's behaviour and financial situation indicate that the debtor will be able to repay its obligations; - if the reason for default was restructuring, a change in classification is possible at least 1 year from the latest of: a) the moment of extending the restructuring measures, b) the moment when the exposure was classified as defaulted or c) the end of any grace period included in the restructuring arrangements.
+In addition, the following conditions must be met: - the client has made a significant payment/repayment with respect to the original repayment plan; - payments are paid regularly according to the repayment schedule.